- $59,318 Young Child Falls In Open Elevator Shaft

 We take on truck accident cases to help our clients recover the damages they are due.
 Many people come to us for help because commercial truck accident cases are complex.
 It’s also challenging to handle legal affairs while recovering from injuries.
-Hiring a Charleston attorney to represent you could be one of the smartest moves you make to protect yourself.
+Hiring a Charleston truck accident lawyer to represent you could be one of the smartest moves you make to protect yourself.

-If you have been involved in a Charleston truck accident, there are a range of damages that you could recover.
+If you have been involved in a Charleston truck accident caused by a fatigued driver, there are a range of damages that you could recover.
 The most common and largest of these will be medical bills, however, depending on your situation there may be other costs you are entitled to.
 These could be:

 - Medical expenses for emergency and long-term health care

 - Loss of income, benefits, bonuses, and tips